Defjoint777/1394df5e-2528-4670-9398-208071d70c1b/README.md

 ## 3) Questions

 1. What does `scanf` do, and from where does it read by default?
+   Its ready from Standartbibliothek stdio.h by default, scanf() writing user input to FILE *stdin buffer.

-2. What are the risks of using `scanf("%s", ...)` without a length specifier?
+3. What are the risks of using `scanf("%s", ...)` without a length specifier? the risk is to get bufferoverflow,crash.

-3. How is the `read` system call used in Assembly to receive input from `stdin`?
+4. How is the `read` system call used in Assembly to receive input from `stdin`? rax,  0 (Syscall read), rdi, 0 (stdin), rsi, buffer (pointer to buffer), rdx, 60 (Read 60 bytes) Syscall

-4. What is the purpose of file descriptor `0`?
+5. What is the purpose of file descriptor `0`? stdin, usually Keyboard

 ## 4) Advice